davidlaprade/davidlaprade.github.io/_posts/2020-07-15-dont-hard-code-data.md

 ---
 title: "Don't Hard Code Data"
 tags: architecture
-excerpt: "By and how to avoid it"
+excerpt: "Why and how to avoid it"
 ---

 By data, I basically mean anything that could be assigned as the value of a variable.
 The integer `3`.
 The float `3.0`.
 The string `"three"`.
 The symbol `:three`.
 Etc.